The Mission of the Board of Directors

 The Board does not believe it should establish term limits.
 While term limits could help ensure that there are fresh ideas and viewpoints available to the Board, they hold the disadvantage of losing the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and, therefore, provide an increasing contribution to the Board as a whole.
 As an alternative to term limits, the Governance Committee, in conjunction with the CEO, formally reviews each director’s continuation on the Board every year.
 This also allows each director the opportunity to conveniently confirm his or her desire to continue as a member of the Board.

-The Board has adopted a policy that, unless it is determined in a particular instance that longer tenure is in the best interests of the Board or the Company: (1) no director shall be nominated for re-election at an annual stockholders meeting coinciding with or next following his or her 72nd birthday and (2) inside directors shall retire on the date of their retirement or termination of employment with the Company or its affiliates.
+The Board has adopted a policy that, unless the Board determines in a particular instance that longer tenure is in the best interests of the Company and its shareholders: (1) no director shall be nominated for re-election at an annual shareholders meeting coinciding with or next following his or her 72nd birthday and (2) inside directors shall retire on the date of their retirement or termination of employment with the Company or its affiliates.

 14. Board Compensation